-Such rapid movement made the recent split in our RTN necessary in order to achieve the highest amount of repeatable precision possible within each plate/subnet (Click here then go to the Network Updates tab).
+Such rapid movement made the recent split in our RTN necessary in order to achieve the highest amount of repeatable precision possible within each plate/subnet (Click here to visit our GPS Network Services page then go to the Network Updates tab).

 The CSDS RTN reference frame will remain the same (based on NAD83 (2011)), but in order to compensate for subsidence and subtle movement upon each plate, we will continue to perform adjustments within each subnet a few times a year, hence the highly recommended practice of locating or establishing your own site control and performing a site calibration after each adjustment.

 Understanding GNSS site calibrations (what exactly happens under the hood?)

 The mathematical transformations that are applied in order to convert WGS 84 positions to grid coordinates are:

 - A datum transformation to convert the WGS-84 latitude, longitude, and ellipsoidal height coordinates to latitude, longitude, and ellipsoidal height coordinates relative to the ellipsoid of the local map grid.